Updates on fires and Nebraska's air quality

 The Nebraska Department of Environment and Energy and Nebraska Department of Health and Human Services, in conjunction with the Lincoln-Lancaster County Department of Health, the Douglas County Health Department and support from the Kansas Department of Health and Environment are providing the latest forecasts and information regarding the impact prescribed fires and wildfires have on air quality.
 There are a multitude of variables that factor into any smoke advisory prediction: the weather, the number of acres being burned and the fuel load on those acres, to name a few.
 A news release will be provided on the DHHS website when air quality impacts are anticipated.
 Additional information can be found at the Flint Hills Smoke Management Association web page Smoke Model forecast.*

-On April 10, 2018, Nebraska DHHS announced a public smoke advisory system which was developed in coordination with NDEE, Lincoln Lancaster County Health Department and Douglas County Health Department.
-In each subsequent year, DHHS has issued news releases about the activation of the system: "Smoke Advisory System Activated for 2022 Flint Hills Prescribed Burns." *
+In 2018, Nebraska DHHS announced a public smoke advisory system which was developed in coordination with NDEE, Lincoln Lancaster County Health Department and Douglas County Health Department.
+In each subsequent year, DHHS has issued news releases about the activation of the system: "Smoke Advisory System Activated for 2023 Flint Hills Prescribed Burns." *

 AirNow: For current conditions of Nebraska’s Air Quality and tomorrow’s forecast, go to NDEE’s link to federal AirNow web site pages:

-Saturday, March 26: Surface high pressure north of Kansas will generate light to moderate easterly winds.
-These winds will transport smoke from potential fires in the south-central Flint Hills into Wichita.
+Friday, March 10: Surface high pressure will move toward the Great Lakes, generating southeasterly to east-southeasterly winds.
+These winds will carry smoke from potential fires in the south-central and southwestern Flint Hills into Wichita.

 Daily and Weekly Updates: To view daily updated maps and forecasts in the Flint Hills region, select Access Smoke Model.* The Kansas Flint Hills Smoke Management website also provides summary updates that are posted weekly through the prescribed burn season.
 Click here to view Weekly Updates from Kansas Flint Hills Smoke Management. *